Usgupta/AnimatedDrawings/README.md

 rpm -q <package name>
 ```

-It will output the complte file name of the package if the package is installed, otherwise it will just output "package not installed"
+It will output the complte file name of the package if the package is installed, otherwise it will just output `package not installed`

 For instance